Best Games With SLI Support

 SLI connector

 As such, they were severely limited in the way that frames were rendered, often using a technique called alternate frame rendering in which one GPU would render every odd frame, and the other renders every even frame.
-The low bandwidth that SLI bridges provided was likely another nail in the coffin.
+The constrained bandwidth that SLI bridges provided was likely another nail in the coffin.

 So, We Can’t Have Multiple GPU Setups?